 Instructions

-- Bake in a 350-degree oven for 8-11 minutes or till just golden brown on the edges.
+- Bake in your preheated oven for 8-11 minutes, or till just golden brown on the edges.
 Take the cookies out of the oven and let them sit for 2-5 minutes.
-Place the cookies on a cooling rack.
+Transfer the cookies on a cooling rack.
 Enjoy!

 Nutrition